davidfrank96/local-man-platform-app/docs/navigation.md

 ## Mobile navigation

-### Floating search/navbar
+### Bottom dock

+On mobile, top-level discovery navigation is a fixed bottom dock with:

+- `Home`
+- `Map`
+- `About`

+It is local UI state, not route navigation.

+### Home search/filter surface

-On mobile, search and filters are presented as a floating discovery surface.
+On the mobile Home tab, search and filters are presented above the vendor sections.

-- search field stays above the map
+- search field filters the same nearby dataset used by the Map tab
-- filter button is part of the same floating row
+- filter button is part of the same mobile row
 - filter panel expands below that row
 - search behavior is unchanged from the underlying discovery query logic

+### Map search/filter surface

+On the mobile Map tab, the same search/filter state is available in the map view.

+- the floating Map search/filter surface uses the same handlers and filter state as Home
+- search or filter changes on Map persist when switching back to Home
+- the map marker dataset follows the same filtered vendor set
+- the map refresh control retries nearby discovery without hard-refreshing the browser page

+### About tab

+The mobile About tab does not render search, filters, map, or vendor sections.
+Switching to About must not reset the shared discovery filters.

 ### Mobile filter behavior